ilius/pyglossary/README.md

 ------------

 PyGlossary uses **Python 2.7**, and works in practically all operating systems.
-While primarilly design for *GNU/Linux*, it works on *Windows*, *Mac OS X* and other Unix-based operating systems.
+While primarilly designed for *GNU/Linux*, it works on *Windows*, *Mac OS X* and other Unix-based operating systems as well.

 As shown in the screenshots, there are multiple User Interface types, ie. multiple ways to use the program.